muhammad-tamim/JavaScript-notes/README.md

 console.log(nums.lastIndexOf(99)); // -1 → not found
 ```

-- slice(start, end) — Extracts part of a string/array.
+- slice(start, end) — Extracts a portion of an array/string and returns a new array.

 ```js
 // String